What is an Alpaca

 - Guanacos are rare, timid, and can only be kept with special permits.
 They have a fleece between that of the Vicuna and Alpaca.

 - Lamas are the largest of the four and were bred for strength as beasts of burden.
-Their fleece is the coarsest and somewhat ‘prickly’, generally being greater than 30 microns in diameter.
+Their fleece is the coarsest and generally has coarse hairs intermingled with finer ones all over the animal, and so feels somewhat ‘prickly’, especially when compared to alpaca fleece.

 - Alpacas and lamas were domesticated about 5000 years ago.